On teaching mathematics to gifted students: some enrichment ideas and educational activities: A relationship game: meeting abstractions early.

 She learned how to draw a family-tree (see Fig.~$ \ref{fig:a_family_tree}$) and then she was able to correctly answer such questions.
 She understood that we can represent people by their names or a symbol, which is just a shorter name, for convenience.
 She also learned how to represent the relationships amongst people, by connecting the symbols using lines with arrow heads.
 She was already getting introduced to some abstractions.

 Another occasion to learn abstract symbolism came when Natasha was learning how to add numbers.
-She was given a series of problems, and she learned the addition facts such as $ 5 +0 = 5, 6 +0 =6, \cdots 100 + 0 =100 $ and so on.
+She was given a series of problems, and she learned the addition facts such as $ 5 +0 = 5$, $6 +0 =6, \ldots 100 + 0 =100 $ and so on.
 At the end of a series of such problems, she was asked -``What would be $ x + 0 $?'', she responded within a few seconds $ x $.
 She didn't even ask - ``What does $ x $ stand for?''.
 Maybe the relationship game she had played earlier, helped her.
 When probed further to explain why should $ x + 0 $ be $ x $, she did not clearly state that there the $x $ stood for any arbitrary number, instead she responded -``0 is nothing, so adding it to something should work like that''.
-Clearly, she could notice the pattern and could come to a conclusion which demanded mathematical abstraction and generalization.
-Later on when Natasha learned subtraction, she could correctly answer that $ x- x $ should be equal to $ 0 $.
-Similarly, when Natasha was learning multiplication, after answering a series of questions related to mathematical facts such as $ 1 \times 2 =2 $, $ 1 \times 3 =3 $, $ 1 \times 4 =4 $; she could also answer the question $ 1 \times x = x $.
+Clearly, she could notice the pattern and could come to a conclusion that demanded mathematical abstraction and generalization.
+Later on, when Natasha learned subtraction, she could correctly answer that $ x- x $ should be equal to $ 0 $.
+Similarly, when Natasha was learning multiplication, after answering a series of questions related to mathematical facts such as $ 1 \times 2 =2 $, $ 1 \times 3 =3 $, and $ 1 \times 4 =4 $; she could also answer the question $ 1 \times x = x $.

-The above examples show that, at least some kids will be able to understand and appreciate mathematical abstractions from an early age.
-We should not wait until students gain a complete mastery over arithmetical concepts before exposing them to higher level abstractions and algebraic thinking.
+The above examples show that at least some kids will be able to understand and appreciate mathematical abstractions from an early age.
+We should not wait until students gain complete mastery of arithmetical concepts before exposing them to higher-level abstractions and algebraic thinking.
 In fact, there are ways to integrate arithmetic teaching with algebraic thinking at each stage.
 We will discuss some other examples later in this work.